megamattzilla/iRules/SSLO_Multiple_Auth/README.md

 All clients will be directed to authenticate with a 407 Proxy Authentication first.
 If they fail to authenticate with kerberos, APM will redirect their explicit proxy HTTP (or HTTPS) request to the captive portal login page.

+# Version 1.4
+New in version 1.4
+- Added variable initialization section so that all iRule table data times out when the idle timeout is reached for the user session (prod_idle_sec_timeout).
+- Added a no-auth domain whitelist to the SSLO_vip_target_vip_multiple_auth.tcl iRule.
+Added both exact match and wildcard data group lookups.
+See variables for reference to datagroup name.
+- Added checks to see if users fail to respond to the HTP 407 proxy auth and fail back to captive portal auth.
+- Added checks to see if users fail to redirect to the captive portal (servers that dont support captive portal) and fail back to no auth.
+- Added two variables to set the threshold for the 407 and captive portal checks.
+I had to set these fairly large to accommodate web browsers (Edge/IE) that send a large amount of HTTP requests when they first open.
+- Updated logging with "## action description ##" when traffic steering decisions are made per HTTP request.
+All other information logged is informational.

 ### Prerequisites:
 Edit the variables in the **SSLO_vip_target_vip_multiple_auth.tcl** iRule for the virtual server names to fit your environment.